Overview

 Symptoms to report to your practitioner

-• Please contact your practitioner if redness, tenderness, itching or swelling worsens after 3 days, rather than settling.
+• Redness, tenderness, itching or swelling that worsens after 3 days, rather than settling.

 • Blanching, mottled bruising/redness, or pain (beyond tenderness as you would expect with bruising or swelling).